Drained (2024 film): Production

 The film was co-directed and produced by Sean Cronin and Peter Stylianou by the screenplay of Stylianou.
 It was filmed in London, England under Magnificent Films, House 54 and Red Guerilla Films.
 Additional producers include Daniel Patrick Vaughan and Tony Currier.
 Special makeup effects are by Francesca Reidie, with Ellie Campbell handling production design and cinematography by Daniel Patrick Vaughan.

 Release

 The film was premiered at Cannes Film Festival on May 14-25, 2024.
 It is also scheduled to premier at Screamfest Horror Film Festival on October 8-17, 2024.

+The film is released in VOD at US and Canada on January 28, 2025 via Level 33 Entertainment, in UK on February 11, 2025, and also available on Fandango at Home, Apple TV, Amazon Prime Video and Hoopla.

+Reception

+Chris Catt of Creepy Catalog gave the film a positive review and a rating of 4 out of 5 and he wrote: Drained is one of the best indie films released in the United States during the first month of 2025, so if you haven’t seen it already, put it near the top of your list now.

+Matthew Orozco of Macabre Daily gave the film a positive feedback and he said that: “Drained” is a sexy and stylized addition to the vampire genre that toys with tired tropes while introducing new metaphors that serve to expand the utility of the sub-genre and those bloodsucking freaks we all love!